AdelForplikter/JS-and-CSS-tiny-boxes/README.md

  Colored boxes drawn by JS and CSS based on bit value of Shakespeare quotes characters.

+## Usecase

+I wanted a seemingly random background image with a hidden message for use on the web.
+The low number of unique colors keeps the file size relatively low

 ## screenshot

 ![it looks something like this, with more boxes](ECxGhrn.png)